Limado/translator/README.md

 A tiny class to make your own personalized client side translations.
 # Translator

-Translator is tiny library to make your own personalized client side translations.
+Translator is tiny class to make your own personalized client side translations.

 It depends on JQuery library.